Core Components

 MigrationScriptExecutor

-- Initializes all required services
+- Initialize all required services and orchestrators

 Location: src/service/MigrationScriptExecutor.ts

-// Example usage
+// Example usage (public API unchanged)

 const config = new Config();